Associate Professor, Theatre Studies; Gender and Women's Studies - Cross Appointment; Canadian Studies - Cross Appointment

 Research and Creative Activity:

-Roberta’s research interests centre upon the relationship between performance, especially theatrical performance in the realist tradition, and the social construction of identity.
-Her work has explored such topics as the representation of gender and class in early modern tragedy, the early modern careers and modern afterlives of Shakespeare’s boy actresses, and (most recently) the role played by the performance of illness on the nineteenth-century stage in the evolution of realist style.
-She is Theatre Reviews editor for the journal Shakespeare Bulletin and Assistant Editor (Music History) on the New Variorum edition of A Midsummer Night’s Dream.
-Her credits as a director include Luisa Miller, The Rake’s Progress, and Orfeo ed Euridice for Opera Nova Scotia; Henry IV, Part One for the Windsor Theatre, Mount Allison University; and The Mill on the Floss, The Witch of Edmonton, Fuente Ovejuna, and Troilus and Cressida for Dal Theatre.
+Roberta’s research interests centre on the relationship between theatrical performance and the social construction of identity.
+Her work has explored such topics as the representation of gender and class in early modern tragedy, the lives and repertoires of early modern boy actresses, and the performance of illness on the nineteenth-century stage.
+She is the author of Early Modern Tragedy, Gender and Performance, 1984-2000: The Destined Livery (Palgrave Macmillan, 2007), editor of Common Conditions (Oxford University Press, 2004), and co-editor with Kim Solga of New Canadian Realisms: Eight Plays and New Canadian Realisms: Essays (Playwrights Canada Press, 2012).
+She is also General Editor of the series New Essays in Canadian Theatre at Playwrights Canada Press.
+Her current book project, Symptoms of the Self: Tuberculosis and the Making of the Modern Stage, is under contract with the University of Iowa Press.
+Her credits as a stage director include Aunt Helen, Luisa Miller, The Rake’s Progress, and Orfeo ed Euridice for Opera Nova Scotia; Henry IV, Part One for the Windsor Theatre, Mount Allison University; and Drums and Organs, She Herself is a Haunted House, The Mill on the Floss, The Witch of Edmonton, Fuente Ovejuna, and Troilus and Cressida for Dal Theatre.

 - Play Analysis for Directing (THEA 2902)

 - Canadian Theatre Since 1968 (CANA / ENGL / THEA 4501)Selected Publications: